 Yulu is committed to change the transportation scenario in India and taking strong strides towards promoting sustainable commuting.
 The company’s vision is to offer last mile connectivity through accessible, affordable, efficient and clean solution for public transportation.
 The focus is on pushing people to ditch their cars and use Yulu cycles especially for shorter commutes and meet their daily errands.

-In Navi Mumbai, Yulu launched it’s services from 1st November 2018.
+In Navi Mumbai, Yulu launched it’s services on 1st November 2018.
 They currently have 225 Yulu cycles on road with 20 Yulu zones.
 On an average there are 900 rides per day and by end of January 2019 more 50 Yulu zones are expected to go live.
 And by March 2019 they will further have about 1000+ Yulu cycles on road in Navi Mumbai.

 To use a Yulu bike, one has to first download the Yulu app which is available for free on Google play store.
 To begin your ride, it will ask you to top-up your Yulu wallet with a security deposit of 100 Rupees (1.2 Euros or 1.4 Dollars).
 Once the ride starts, charges for first 30 minutes is 10 rupees and 5 rupees for the next 30 minutes.
-So technically, rupees 15 for 1 hr, 20 for 1.5 hrs, 25 for two hrs and so on.
+So technically, rupees 15 for 1 hr, 20 for 1.5 hrs, 25 for 2 hrs and so on.

 After adding money to your wallet, next step is to find the closest Yulu zone – arrive at the Yulu zone and unlock a bike using the barcode scanner located on the rear wheel fender.
 Since the app works on a GPRS – bluetooth technology, it will connect with your mobile device as soon you scan the barcode.
 The best part of this app is that it allows its users to pause the ride if they wish to halt in between for a leisure break or work.
-Again resume the ride on the mobile device and once its over, park the cycle on a designated Yulu parking zone and lock it.
+Again resume the ride on the mobile device and once you reach your destination, park the cycle on a designated Yulu parking zone and lock it.

 Abhishek and Priti Rai:

-The couple drive for about 5 kms on weekend mornings, park their car and ride for an hour.
+The couple drive for about 5 kms on weekend mornings, park their car and cycle for an hour.
 By opening up a Yulu zone, they feel that a new ritual is added to their fitness routine and their mornings are different from what it use to be.
 Apart from physical health benefits, cycling gives them their me time to relax and sometimes make new friends.

 Abhishek and Priti have started cycling after a long time and are feeling confident about it.
-They plan to continue cycling as they find it a better option compared to enrolling for a GYM.
+They plan to continue cycling as they find it a better option compared to enrolling for a Gym.

 Kartik Singh, Deepika and Kanupriya: